sdb-cloud-ops/AWS/README.md

-# Deploy infrastructure required to setup Kubernetes cluster with Terraform
+# Deploy infrastructure required to setup Kubernetes cluster on AWS with Terraform

 This purpose of this article is to automate the process of deploying infrastructure required to setup a Kubernetes cluster with Terraform.